madetech/learn/core-skills/frontend-web-development/README.md

 ### Unicorn

-To obtain unicorn a candidate has to present the following to the examiner:
+To obtain unicorn you must present the following:

 - Cart form
 - Accessible
 - Page load optimisations

-While presenting their pages, candidates should explain the following:
+While presenting your page, you should be able to explain the following:

 - Did you have to change any of your previous HTML to follow accessibility guidelines?
 - What techniques did you use to speed up the page load?
 - How did you keep your form accessible whilst applying custom styling?
 - If you had to stop flash of unstyled content (FOUC) how would you have gone about it?
-- If a client requested the page structure to remain consistant while the page loaded how would you do that?
+- If a customer requested the page structure to remain consistant while the page loaded how would you do that?